The Rhodes Trust Scholarship / Bursaries 2023 – 2024

 The Rhodes Trust Bursaries Closing Date

-Closing date for applications is usually the middle of August each year.
+The closing date for applications is usually the middle of August each year.
 If you are up for a challenge and have what it takes apply now.